fbpx

 What Meat Is Best For My Dog?
 (Infographic)

 Below are some guidelines on how different proteins can affect your dog’s health.
-Depending on how raw dog food is made, the meat may have different levels of nutrients than what we’ve listed below.
+Depending on how raw dog food is made, the meat may have levels of nutrients different from what we’ve listed below.

 Use the table below to help you decide which protein source is best for your dog.
 For example, if your dog suffers from high cholesterol, you may want to avoid beef.
 Or, if your dog has food allergies, you may want to consider lamb or venison.
 Pork is high in fat and not well-tolerated digestion-wise by many pets.
 You should also avoid giving your dog pork as it can cause pancreatitis.